mkirchner/libfbi/README.txt

 2. Installation
 ---------------
-libfbi comes as an installation package and installs its headers into standard include directories (i.e. /usr/local/include on POSIX systems).
+libfbi comes as an installation package and installs its headers via make install into standard include directories (i.e. /usr/local/include on POSIX systems). libfbi is a C++ header-only template library; there are no precompiled files.
-If that does not work for you, simply download the source distribution and copy the header files from the libfbi include/ directory to a suitable location. libfbi is a C++ header-only template library; there are no precompiled files.
+Either compiler support for variadic templates (gcc 4.4, clang 2.9) or installed Boost headers(1.30) are required.
-Make sure that location is in your include search path and that your compiler supports variadic templates (e.g. gcc >= 4.4).
-Additional details can be found in the doc/ subdirectory and in the online documentation at http://software.steenlab.org/libfbi.
+Additional details can be found in the doc/ subdirectory, ./INSTALL.txt and in the online documentation at http://software.steenlab.org/libfbi.

 3. Documentation